bdurand/simple_throttle/README.md

 ## Contributing

-Open a pull request on GitHub.
+Fork the repository and open a pull request on GitHub.

 Please use the [standardrb](https://github.com/testdouble/standard) syntax and lint your code with `standardrb --fix` before submitting.